vittorioPiotti/PathGraph-JavaFX/README.md

 &nbsp;

-This library is a fork based on the source code of the [SmartGraph](https://github.com/brunomnsilva/JavaFXSmartGraph) [v2.0.0](https://github.com/brunomnsilva/JavaFXSmartGraph/releases/tag/v2.0.0) library on which existing classes have been modified and new ones have been added.
-PathGraph is therefore the adaptation of SmartGraph to improve the user-experience in a user-firendly interface.
+This library is a fork based on the source code of the [Smart](https://github.com/brunomnsilva/JavaFXSmart) [v2.0.0](https://github.com/brunomnsilva/JavaFXSmart/releases/tag/v2.0.0) library on which existing classes have been modified and new ones have been added.
+Path is therefore the adaptation of Smart to improve the user-experience in a user-firendly interface.

 &nbsp;